Luigi Calabresi: Lawsuit by Calabresi

-On 15 April 1970, Calabresi brought charges against Pio Baldelli, editor-in-chief of the Lotta Continua magazine, for “ongoing and aggravated defamation through attribution of a specific act”, to wit, the responsibility for Pinelli's death.
+On 15 April 1970, Calabresi brought charges against Pio Baldelli, editor-in-chief of the Lotta Continua magazine, for "ongoing and aggravated defamation through attribution of a specific act", to wit, the responsibility for Pinelli's death.
 The trial commenced on 9 October 1970.
 The previous month, in September 1970, L’Espresso weekly magazine had carried the public appeal made and signed by various Italian intellectuals, university lecturers, and politicians, such as Elvio Fachinelli, Lucio Gambi, Giulio Maccacaro, Cesare Musatti, Enzo Paci, Carlo Salinari and Mario Spinelli.
 Their open letter issued a challenge: “Railway man Pino Pinelli died on the night of 15–16 December 1969 as a result of a fall from a window at Milan police headquarters.
 How, we do not know.
 All we know is that he was innocent.”
-The appeal also criticized, "respectfully but sternly," the "hasty" closure of the investigation by deputy prosecutor Giuseppe Caizzi.
+The appeal also criticised, "respectfully but sternly," the "hasty" closure of the investigation by deputy prosecutor Giuseppe Caizzi.
 In the course of his testimony, Calabresi spoke of Pinelli as having been "a decent fellow" with whom "he had swapped views."

-The testimony of other witnesses often contradicted their initial statements during the Caizzi investigation, such as the time the Pinelli interrogation has ended or interrupted.
-Savino Lo Grano, newly promoted carabinieri captain, after originally testifying he had watched Pinelli throughout the interrogation and saw him throw himself from the window, in court he claimed he had been looking at the open window while two police officers, "trapped behind the shutters," had been unable to stop the anarchist from jumping.
-Brigadiere Vito Panessa ended his testimony at the trial with the following statement: I've said I'm not in a position to provide details but, broadly speaking, bear in mind that there was no agreed story and it was, therefore, a matter for investigation.
+The testimony of other witnesses often contradicted their initial statements during the Caizzi investigation, such as the time the Pinelli interrogation ended or was interrupted.
+Savino Lo Grano, newly promoted carabinieri captain, after originally testifying he had watched Pinelli throughout the interrogation and saw him throw himself from the window, in court, he claimed he had been looking at the open window while two police officers, "trapped behind the shutters," had been unable to stop the anarchist from jumping.
+Brigadier Vito Panessa ended his testimony at the trial with the following statement: I've said I'm not in a position to provide details, but, broadly speaking, bear in mind that there was no agreed story and it was, therefore, a matter for investigation.
 Each of us went before Judge Caizzi and gave out a story.”